 6. Targeted Advertising With Facebook Adds

 This is when Facebook marketing goes into overdrive.
 Your page is now complete with content and thousands of likes.
 You’re engaging your customers with questions, surveys, and content related to your industry.
 You now want to advertise, and just like the name suggests, you only have to advertise to the people you want.
 So if your product is only used by men then only pay to advertise to men.
 If your product is mainly used by young people under 25 then only pay to advertise to them.
 The best part is, the advertisement gets them to your page which by now is a killer promotional machine with thousands of active customers.

 – In some cases, it might be best to pick a larger demographic.
 Although Facebook’s targeted advertising abilities are great, by throwing out a larger net you may have more success.
 Facebook is all about clicks and sharing.
 Even though someone might not become a customer of yours, they may share your page with hundreds of others.

-– The truly best way to go about targeted advertising with facebook is to create a strategy that combines all the targeting features.
-So don’t just go for demographics or just behaviors.
-Instead, start a campaign that targets a mixture of demographics and behaviors.
+– The truly best way to go about targeted advertising with Facebook is to create a strategy that combines all the targeting features.
+So don’t just go for demographics or just behaviours.
+Instead, start a campaign that targets a mixture of demographics and behaviours.

 It doesn’t matter what business you are in.
 The enormity of Facebook alone is reason enough to jump on the Facebook marketing train and take a ride.
 This guide, Facebook Marketing – How To Get Started, is just an introduction and does not even scratch the surface of what is possible with Facebook marketing.
 That said, I hope you now have a better idea of the ease in which you can get started on your Facebook marketing adventure.
 Even if Facebook makes you feel like you must be from outer space, anyone, even aliens, can start reaping the rewards of the social media marketing revolution.